parrt/msds593/README.md

 * Showing respect for your classmates and your professor
 * Getting to class on time every time
-* No cellphones, social media, slack, texting during the class
+* No cellphones, email, social media, slack, texting during the class
 * Turn on your webcam on zoom

 ## Student evaluation